lextm/blog/_posts/2006/2006-6-14-more-threading-and-indate-is-almost-done.md

 ---
+description: This post is about threading in .NET and the new feature InDate.
+excerpt_separator: <!--more-->
 layout: post
-title: "More Threading and InDate is Almost Done"
-description: "This post is about threading in .NET and the new feature InDate."
-tags: Code-Beautifier-Collection Delphi
 permalink: /more-threading-and-indate-is-almost-done-d4b9e87bd5bf
-excerpt_separator: <!--more-->
+tags: code-beautifier-collection delphi
+title: More Threading and InDate is Almost Done
 ---
 (CSDN June 14, 2006)